Ocean Liner and Travel Brochures

 Sweden to America - Norwegian America Line - 1915

-1915 brochure produced by the Norwegian-America Line to promote Immigrant traffic from Sweden to America in the Third Class.
-Many interior and exterior photographs along with illustrations make this a superb booklet that is very useful for genealogy research.
+This 1915 brochure, produced by the Norwegian-America Line, promoted Immigrant traffic from Sweden to America in the Third Class.
+Many interior and exterior photographs and illustrations make this a superb booklet that is very useful for genealogy research.
+(Translated from the Swedish)

 Visit The Vikings - Norwegian America Line - 1920s